-Aurora Energy’s ‘Big Day Out’ required a power outage for up to 10 hours for around 1,500 customers on Wednesday as a large programme of work was completed on a section of the electricity network that supplies Albert Town, Camp Hill, Hāwea Flat, Lake Hāwea and Makarora.
+This was to complete a large programme of work on the electricity network that supplies Albert Town, Camp Hill, Hāwea Flat, Lake Hāwea and Makarora.

 Aurora Energy Chief Executive Richard Fletcher said, “The whole Aurora Energy team and our delivery partners would like extend a big thank you to all our customers for their patience and understanding while we completed this major programme of renewal work to strengthen the local electricity network.
 We realise that being without electricity for a whole day is a major inconvenience but by coordinating a number of teams to do work across a number of locations at the same time, it significantly reduces the overall number of planned outages for customers”.

 Aurora Energy worked with contractors to carry out some work prior to the power being switched off, which meant the power wasn’t off for longer than it needed to be.
 This included pre-digging pole holes where possible, planning live line work in some areas to reduce the number of customers impacted, and arranging to back feed supplies from other areas where this was feasible, meaning the Hāwea Flat School and Albert Town commercial area did not need their power switched off.

 To minimise the impact on customers and acknowledge that more customers than usual had their power turned off, Aurora Energy generated the Lake Hāwea Community Centre for the duration of the power outage, and offered services to locals including toilets, coffee/tea, access to the hot water, including fridges for storage and medicine, WIFI, and charging options for phones/devices.
 A café in Makarora was also generated, with similar services on offer.

 The Lake Hāwea Community Centre kitchen was also a hive of activity, with volunteers preparing lunch packs for the contractors that were dropped around the local area.